zlhshn/recipe_App/README.md

 ## Recipe App
 ## PROJECT AİM
 I aimed to develop a multi-page web application using react and react router.
-I also performed authentication using firebase.
+Page access in the project was made using firebase authentication.
+Recipes can be searched, filtered and their details can be viewed.

 ##  Live Link